 “I answer: a day that reveals to him, more than all other days in the year, the gross injustice and cruelty to which he is the constant victim.
 To him, your celebration is a sham; your boasted liberty, an unholy license; your national greatness, swelling vanity; your sounds of rejoicing are empty and heartless; your denunciations of tyrants, brass fronted impudence; your shouts of liberty and equality, hollow mockery; your prayers and hymns, your sermons and thanksgivings, with all your religious parade, and solemnity, are, to him, mere bombast, fraud, deception, impiety, and hypocrisy – a thin veil to cover up crimes which would disgrace a nation of savages.”

 Douglass could not have anticipated that only 13 years after his speech, all Black people enslaved in the U.S. would be free.
-Nor that an incident in Texas would result in a Black observance of that freedom.
+Nor, would he have predicted that an incident in Texas would result in a Black observance of that freedom.

 Although the 1863 Emancipation Proclamation was supposed to have freed enslaved Black people across the country, there was a catch; it only freed them in territories not under Confederate control.